ArunPatel1999/My-Public-Projects/Java/Spring Boot/Webchat/README.md

 # Webchat

 ```
-This Project i am using Spring boot and websocket and created chating and video call application with frontend application
+In this project, I am using Spring Boot and WebSockets to create a chat and video call application with a frontend.
 ```